md-asaduzzaman-noor/md-asaduzzaman-noor/README.md

-# 👾 Floki Stark | Aspiring Ethical Hacker 🖤

 ## 🧑‍💻 About Me
-I'm **Floki Stark**, a tech enthusiast and an **aspiring ethical hacker**.
+I'm **md asaduzzaman noor**, a tech enthusiast and an **aspiring ethical hacker**.
 My journey is all about exploring the world of cybersecurity, ethical hacking, and understanding how systems can be secured and protected from the inside out.
 I enjoy experimenting with hacking tools and techniques, always focusing on ethical use.

 ## ⚖️ Ethical Hacking Disclaimer